 These subsidiaries have translated their financial statements into U.S. dollars for reporting purposes.
 Assets and liabilities are translated at the exchange rate in effect as of the balance sheet date while income statement accounts are translated using the average exchange rate for the period and significant nonrecurring transactions using the rate on the transaction date.
 Gains or losses resulting from translation are included in accumulated other comprehensive income (loss) within stockholders' equity.
 Foreign currency transaction gains and losses are recorded in foreign currency gains (losses) on the consolidated statement of operations and result from the effect of changes in exchange rates on transactions denominated in currencies other than a subsidiary's functional currency, including transactions between consolidated subsidiaries.
 An exception is made where an intercompany loan or advance is deemed to be of a long-term investment nature, in which instance foreign currency transaction gains or losses are included as currency translation adjustments and are reported in the consolidated statement of equity as accumulated other comprehensive gains or losses.
 During the year ended December 31, 2013, an intercompany loan agreement with a consolidated subsidiary in Russia was amended to change the functional currency of the loan and as a result the Company recognized \$1.3 million of accumulated other comprehensive loss into earnings.
 Additionally, an intercompany loan with a consolidated subsidiary in Australia was repaid and as a result, the Company recognized \$6.2 million of accumulated other comprehensive loss into earnings.
-Upon disposal of the Company's foreign subsidiaries, the Company will remove any accumulated translation adjustment from stockholders' equity and include it in the gain or loss on disposal in its consolidated statement of operations.
+The Company disposed of its investment in 144 Montague in November 2014 as well as its investment in Stonecutter Court in December 2014.
+Upon the disposal of these properties, the Company realized a loss of \$5.7 million related to the currency translation adjustment, which was included in the gain (loss) on sale of real estate in its consolidated statement of operations.